pradeepalva/pradeepalva.github.io/instruction-page.md

 ### Conclusion:

 * The UDT-GHG dashboard and PFI analysis help decision-makers prioritise and plan low-carbon building systems rejuvenation.

-* The impact of this research will increase the demand for more environmental consideration from stakeholders during rejuvenation.
+* This research will increase the demand for more environmental consideration from stakeholders during rejuvenation.

 * There is currently no cap on GHG emissions in the Built Environment sector.
-The research will help in the development of operational GHG emissions accounting, the introduction of GHG emission limits, the planning of decarbonisation, and achieving climate goals.
+The research will help develop operational GHG emissions accounting standards, emission limits, decarbonisation planning, and climate goals.

 [back](./)